NicholsSchool/2024-Gobo-Corning/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

         THINGS TO REMEMBER:
 Don't check for alliance in looped methods
-Record the loop times of each optimized teleop

         CODE CHANGES:
-Spline Drivetrain pointer works??? (change both if not)         [TODO] Verify that the Navx pitch is upside down (probably is)         [TODO] Choose highest allowed camera resolution in both subsystems     [TODO] Should I put the wrist to float for ground pickup?
+Spline Drivetrain pointer works??? (change both if not)         [TODO] Verify that the Navx pitch is actually upside down              [TODO] Choose highest allowed camera resolution in both subsystems     [TODO] Should I put the wrist to float for ground pickup?
 [TODO] Potentiometer Switch for choosing l/r column in auto            [TODO] Add Kalman filter for continuous April Tags???
-[TODO]
+[TODO] Better Arm Feedback Loop                                        [TODO]

         CLASS TESTING:
 Fully Test Controllers                  [FINISHED]